 Several clinical studies have therefore sought to explore its role in the context of metabolic disorders such as obesity or diabetes.

-Precautions to consider
+Precautions to keep in mind

 Indeed, FOS are part of the FODMAP family.
 They are fermentable fibers also found in garlic, onions, and artichoke.